pdefusco/caimlops/step_by_step_guides/english/03_mlops_pipeline.md

 #### Summary

-In this lab you used CML Jobs in tandem with CML APIv2, Apache Iceberg, and MLFlow in order to orchestrate a more advanced MLOps pipeline.
+In this lab you used Cloudera AI Jobs in tandem with Cloudera AI APIv2, Apache Iceberg, and MLFlow in order to orchestrate a more advanced MLOps pipeline.
 With just three scripts and a few lines of code, you've implemented a standardized CI/CD Process that adhers to MLOps Best Practices including data and model reproducibility, auditability, explainability.
 You did this leveraging built-in components and without any custom installations.

 * In the first job, a new data batch is appended to the Iceberg Credit Card Transaction table.